 Increasing Valuable Engagement

-Although it may sound obvious, you want to ensure the pictures you use are relative to what it is you’re promoting.
+You want to ensure the pictures you use are relative to what it is you’re promoting.
 This is where we’ve seen some affiliates make a misstep.
 An attractive picture is nice, but if there’s a disconnect between it and the actual content, the user is going to be ending their engagement almost immediately.
 They’re going to notice the irrelevance and it will distract them from the actual product/service you’re trying to promote.

 If you’re promoting a skincare offer, don’t use a picture of a dog.
 They have fur.